Juan Cornago

 Juan Cornago (Johannes Cornago) (c.
 1400 – after 1475) was a Spanish composer of the early Renaissance.
+He is the earliest Spanish composer with a large number of surviving works.

 Life

 Almost nothing is known of Cornago's origins.
 He may be the Juan Carnago of Calahorra, La Rioja, Spain, who solicited Pope Martin V for prebends in various parishes between 1420 and 1429.
 It is certain that he is the Cornago, a Franciscan, who graduated from the University of Paris in 1449.
-Then from 1453 he was in Naples serving in the royal chapel of Alfonso V of Aragon.
-After the death of Alfonso he continued to serve in the chapel under his son Fernando I of Naples.
+Then from 1453 he was in Naples serving in the royal chapel of Alfonso V of Aragon, where Pope Calixtus III issued him a bull in order to officially recognize him as Alfonso's chaplain.
+Cornago was so famed that he received a very high yearly salary of 300 ducats, more than even Josquin des Prez at the height of his career.
+After the death of Alfonso in 1466 he continued to serve as chief almoner in the chapel under Alfonso's son, Fernando I of Naples.
 Cornago was the leading songwriter at the Aragonese court in Naples.
-Later in 1475 he transferred to the chapel of Fernando the Catholic who had returned to Spain.
+Later in 1475 he transferred to the chapel of Fernando the Catholic in Spain, where he is last recorded singing in the court.